 Lion Camp is one of the most remote of the seasonal camps in the northern part of Zambia's renowned South Luangwa National Park.
-An independent camp set on an oxbow lagoon, enjoy fantastic game viewing from camp away from the more congested Mfuwe area.
+A beautiful camp set on an oxbow lagoon, enjoy fantastic game viewing from camp away from the more congested Mfuwe area.

 Spotting lions in the wild is one of the most revered and romanticised safari encounters.
 Watching a solitary lioness stalk her prey or hearing the fearsome roar of a majestic male are truly soul-stirring safari experiences.
 Whilst seeing this big cat in the wild is sadly becoming a rare privilege, healthy populations remain across Africa, most notably in Tanzania, Kenya, South Africa, Botswana and Zimbabwe.